 Does the VA control mortgage interest rates for VA loan types?

 Do I have to use my current lender to refinance my VA loan?

 No, you do not.
 In fact, it is encouraged that you shop around between various lenders, as each will offer various interest rates for your VA loan.
 All that matters is that the lender is VA-approved.
-Because so many lenders out there finance VA loans, it makes sense to shop around.Click to see your VA loan eligibility (Jan 23rd, 2019)
+Because so many lenders out there finance VA loans, it makes sense to shop around.Verify your new rate (May 20th, 2019)

 Do I have to go through the credit check and appraisal process again when refinancing?